 Visit AMFA on Facebook.

 In November of 2017 Pastor Frank Malizzo spent 10 days in Awassa, Ethiopia!
-Click here for a list of blogs Pastor Malizzzo shared during his trip!
+Read Pastor Malizzo's blogs from throughout the mission trip below!

 November 12, 2017 - Ethiopia Arrival by Pastor Frank Malizzo